bandprotocol/bandpress/docs/whitepaper.md

 ## Token-Incentivized Data Curation

-During the fist mainnet launch, Band Protocol will provide two primary schemes for a curation group to collectively curate data.
-We are actively researching for more curation models, and will add them in the protocol in future protocol upgrades.
+During the fist mainnet launch, Band Protocol will provide two primary models for a curation group to utilize the dataset token to collectively curate data.
+We are actively researching for more curation models, and will add them to the protocol in future protocol upgrades.

 ### Token-Curated Registry